 Tent/RV Campground: The campground is open all year on a first-come, first-served basis.
 It may be closed by snow for periods from January through March.
-Water is provided only from about April through October; the rest of the year the nearest water is 1⁄2 mile away at the visitor center.
+Water is provided only from about April through October; the rest of the year the nearest water is 1/2 mile away at the visitor

-Special Notes: Services available seasonally within 1 mile of the campground include: El Morro-evening ranger programs.
-Food, fuel, and other supplies are not available in the park; the nearest are 9 miles away at Lewis Trading Post.
+Special Notes: Services available seasonally within 1 mile of the campground include: El Morro evening ranger programs.
+Food, fuel, and other supplies are not available in the park; the nearest are 1 mile away at El Morro Lodge and RV Park or 7 miles away at Lewis Trading Post.
+Diesel fuel is available in Ramah, 12 miles west.
 Thunderstorms occur frequently from July through September.